Affiliate links on Android Authority may earn us a commission. Learn more.

 If you don’t want to use the app, you can stick to the web player, but it won’t be quite the same experience.

 Discovering music and playlists

 Using the webpage or app, you can explore quite a bit of what YouTube Music offers.
-Sifting through music based on genre, artists, popularity, albums, and other criteria is pretty easy.
+Sifting through music based on genre, artists, popularity, albums, and other criteria is pretty straightforward.

 As you listen, the recommendations algorithm will become more polished.
 You can use the Start radio function when playing any track to get a curated selection of songs related to the one currently playing, which is an easy way to find new tunes.

-You can make your own playlists if you find the automatically generated ones lacking.
-In the app, head to Library > Playlists and then tap New playlist to make one.
-You can give it a name and add some tunes, but don’t worry about filling it up, you can always go back later and add more.
+You can make your playlists if you find the automatically generated ones lacking.
+In the app, head to Library > Playlists and then tap New Playlist to create one.
+You can give it a name and add some tunes but don’t worry about filling it up; you can always go back later and add more.
 You may wish to make your playlists public, which lets other people find them, or keep them private.

 How much is YouTube Music Premium?

 Ad-supported YouTube Music is totally free, but you can select from a few different subscription plans for Premium:

 - Individual: A single-user plan is $9.99 / £9.99 / €9.99 per month.
 You can also snag an annual plan for $99.99.

 - Family: Up to six family members (aged 13 and above) total can all use one Family account for $14.99 / £14.99 / €14.99 per month.